Photos and Text Throughout Body of This Page

 You seem to have a lot of different programs, why?

-I have several bookings where I present every year.
+I have had several bookings where I present every year.
 I want to make sure people come back so I like to do something different each year.
 Most years I develop a new program, sometimes I substantially rework an old one instead.
 The programs that work well are added to the roster.
 Programs that don’t go over well disappear into the night never to be seen again.

 What should the audience be prepared for in the presentation?